jshholland/inv.alid.pw/conlang.md

 ### Loanwords

 Names are not subject to the phonotactic rules — just approximate as best possible with the sounds.
+Like in Toki Pona, they are syntactically adjectives: «kime Sathamptyn» Southampton, «pone Stiif» Steve.

 I'll try to come up with some systematic way to import words from other languages, since the native phonotactics are pretty strict.